Celebrating Eleven Years Online...!

 - The cost of a get-home engine or second main engine can just as well be put into a good sailing rig...

-Let's consider a few of the reasons one might favor a proper motor sailor...
+Let's consider a few of the characteristics inherent in a proper motor-sailer...

-Among the most fundamental of issues with the concept of a motor sailor is the commonly held notion that such a vessel must be 50% motor boat and 50% sail boat.
-This approach only allows the vessel to be only half as good at each task...
+Among the most fundamental of issues with the concept of a motor-sailer is the commonly held notion that such a vessel must be 50% motor boat and 50% sail boat, implying that the vessel will be only half as good at each task...

 Broad beam is often equated with comfort.
-It is not so.
-Excess beam makes a vessel's motion more harsh due to higher rolling accelerations, and excess beam increases the overall resistance per ton.
+This is decidedly not so.
+Excess beam makes a vessel's motion more harsh with higher rolling accelerations.
+Excess beam also increases the overall resistance per ton.
+There must be sufficient beam for good sail carrying power, but no more.

-Emphasis on Power: One may certainly take an alternate approach and create a motor sailor that has a slightly greater emphasis on power.
-One can for example design a power vessel with a good hull form for both powering and sailing, with a "powerboat-like" layout, and with a modest "get-home" sail rig.
+Emphasis on Power: Certainly one can create a motor-sailer that has a greater emphasis on power.
+One can for example design a motor vessel with a good hull form for both powering and sailing, with a "powerboat-like" layout, and with a modest "get-home" sail rig.
 This combination will offer the simplicity, silence and joy of sailing when the wind favors, in addition to the peace of mind that comes with knowing that a mechanical failure will not jeopardize the safety of the voyage.

 Power Vessel Hull Form

-As excellent as Beebe's book is with regard to power vessels (and also Leishman's rewrite of it), if you study the vessel designs presented in either issue, there are very few of them specifically optimized for making passages at efficient displacement speeds (the optimum long range voyaging speeds between S/L 1 and S/L 1.2).
+As excellent as Beebe's Voyaging Under Power is with regard to information about motor vessels (and the Leishman re-write of it), if you study the vessel designs presented in either edition there are very few designs presented that are specifically optimized for making passages at efficient displacement speeds, with the optimum long range voyaging speeds being between S/L 1 and S/L 1.2.

-Many of the examples offered in either edition of Voyaging Under Power as prime passage makers are instead prime coastal cruisers, i.e. vessels intended for optimum speeds above the efficient passage making "groove."
-In other words, a large percentage of the examples offered in both editions of Beebe's book (and in the re-write of it) are designed for short duration cruises where fuel use is not an overriding issue.
+A large number of the examples offered are instead prime coastal cruisers, i.e. vessels intended for optimum speeds above the efficient passage making "groove."
+In other words, boats designed for short duration cruises where fuel use is not an overriding issue.
+I call these boats the "transom draggers" because they have a substantial part of the transom immersed, a shape that is optimized for higher "semi-displacement" or even "semi-planing" speeds well above S/L 1.35.

 Naturally, there are many valid reasons to make use of a "semi-displacement" hull form.
 It must be realized though, that semi-displacement shapes are not necessarily optimum for long passages.
 Instead, their place is coastal cruising where rapid transit is the primary requirement, and where fuel use and survival in ultimate conditions are secondary considerations.

 Semi-displacement types require more "lift" in the after body to give them higher speed potential.
-Therefore, a semi-displacement boat will have fairly straight and fairly flat buttock lines aft.
-Greater speed will certainly be possible, however boat speed comes at a much greater cost in fuel, and often in the displacement required to carry that fuel.
+Therefore, a semi-displacement boat will have fairly straight and fairly flat buttock lines aft, and ordinarily part of the transom will be immersed.
+To the greater degree this is so, the more the hull shape is optimized for speeds well above the most efficient passagemaking speeds.
+While greater speed will certainly be possible, higher boat speed comes at a much greater cost in fuel, and often in the displacement required to carry that fuel.
 While speed is improved, range is diminished considerably.
-For many travelers this is the correct choice, since they may only have weekends and short vacations to spare.
-For the true long distance voyager however, quite different requirements exist.
+For many travelers this can be the correct choice, since their voyages may be only coastwise and they may only have weekends and short vacations to spare.

 A common misconception is that a displacement vessel must be "heavy" and must consequently be slow.
 Whether a vessel is or is not a displacement type is partly a matter of her weight, but also a matter of her shape, mostly in the after body.
-If you study good sailing vessel shapes, you will be looking at what are also essentially excellent hull types for Voyaging Under Power...!
-By this we mean to say the hull itself, rather than the appendages (keel, etc.).
+If you study good sailing vessel shapes, you will be looking at what are also excellent hull types for making voyages under power...!
+I'm referring to the hull itself, rather than the appendages (keel, etc.).
+You will not find any "transom draggers" among displacement sailing vessels because that is quite an inefficient shape for traveling at displacement speeds under sail..!

-One common change made when optimizing such a shape for power rather than sail is to widen the stern.
-This is beneficial for power vessels, and if the change is modest, sailing performance will not be adversely affected.
+One common change made when optimizing the hull shape for motoring rather than sailing is to widen the stern.
+This is beneficial for motor vessels in order to prevent squatting under power.
+If the change is modest, sailing performance will not be adversely affected.

 Roll Dampening

-As noted, all ocean going power vessels will require some sort of Roll Attenuation scheme.
-Aboard a motor sailor, this is to a large extent provided automatically by the sail rig itself.
+All ocean going motor vessels will require some sort of Roll Attenuation scheme.
+Aboard a motor-sailer, this is to a large extent provided automatically by the sail rig itself.
 The sails also contribute, but the weight of the rig itself provides an effective roll stabilizer even with the sails furled due to the added inertia of the spars and rigging.
+For more information about why this is so, please see the article on Beam vs. Ballast, specifically the section under Roll Moment of Inertia.

 Sailing Synergy

-Naturally, the rig must be set up to be easily handled.
-Once that's accomplished, the sails will not be any more hassle than paravanes...
+The sailing rig must be set up to be easily handled.
+Once that's accomplished, the sails will not be any more hassle to handle than paravanes...
 If the hull shape is designed for maximum efficiency rather than just simply to enclose an enormous volume for accommodations, she will also be a real blast to sail!

-When motor sailing, if the desired course is not perfect for sailing, then "tacking" downwind accomplishes roll reduction, produces a big gain in comfort, and a very welcome gain in speed and efficiency.
+When motor sailing to windward or on a reach, the sail rig accomplishes roll reduction, produces a big gain in comfort, and provides a very welcome gain in speed and efficiency.
+On a reach or off the wind, there is little need for the engine.

 Controllable Pitch Propellers

-For this kind of motoring, there is much to be gained by using a Controllable Pitch Propeller and a slow turning engine.
-With a CP prop, one can get the optimum performance out of both sails and engine, rather than making the engine do it all.
+For this kind of motoring, there is much to be gained by using a Controllable Pitch Propeller.
+With a CP prop, one can get the optimum performance out of both sails and engine.

-One can make slight course changes, adjusting the apparent wind to get a "good return" rather than just only motoring.
+One can make slight course changes, adjusting the apparent wind to get a "good return" rather than just motoring.
 Alternately you can speed up or slow down the engine to increase or slow down your "boat-made-wind" to change the apparent wind angle.
-Toward that end, a CP prop gives ultimate flexibility when motor sailing, allowing the engine to remain at the "sweet spot" in terms of RPM, and just feathering the propeller to match the difference in power required.
+Toward that end, a CP prop gives ultimate flexibility when motor sailing, allowing the engine to remain at the "sweet spot" in terms of RPM, and adjusting the pitch to match the difference in power required.
+And when under sail alone, a fully feathering propeller will offer the least resistance.

 Rig Type